EnterprisePKI/pki-portfolio-alexandra-blanchard/labs/week-04/submissions/trust-store-inspection/lab-02-inspect-trust-stores.md

 - Why does your browser trust a certificate from a website you have never visited before?
 A certificate issued by the certificate authority was forwarded to DigiCert.
 This is why the chain was accepted.
+ The correct answer is that the browser checks whether the server's certificate chains back to a root CA already installed in the system trust store — no forwarding involved.
+DigiCert is one of those trusted roots, not a relay.

 - What would happen if an enterprise's internal root CA were NOT in the trust store?
 The trust store would ensure that the PKI fails immediately and prevents it from proceeding.
+The precise answer is: browsers and applications would show a security warning or refuse the connection because the certificate chain cannot be validated to a trusted root.

 - What surprised you about how many roots are pre-installed on your system?
 To see 49 root certs, let me know the roots installed are required for the safety of the system.